almirbanjanovic/cloud-playground-infra/README.md

 	- `AZURE_SUBSCRIPTION_ID`
 	- `AZURE_TENANT_ID` (Microsoft Entra Tenant ID)

-## Terraform a new "Cloud Playground"
+## Terraform a new Cloud Playground
 You can now run the following pipelines: